slatedocs/slate/source/includes/_list-entries.md

 associated with the entity are not stored inside the list entry resource.
 If you are trying to update, create, or delete a value in one of the custom columns for this list entry, please refer to the [Field Values](#field-values) section.
-The list entry API is only used for getting, adding, or removing entities from a lst.
+The list entry API is only used for getting, adding, or removing entities from a list.
 It does not handle updating individual cells in columns.

 Attribute | Type | Description